Professional wrestling double-team maneuvers: Sky lift slam

 This move sees the two attacking wrestlers standing either side of an opponent and hook their arms under the legs and arms of their side to elevate the opponent.
 From this position, the wrestlers then force the opponent upwards, throwing them up while releasing the hold to allow the opponent to fall and slam into the mat back-first.
 The stable The Spirit Squad has been known to use this move, with anywhere in their number of attackers ranging from 2 to 5 wrestlers lifting up and slamming the one opponent.

 Spanish fly

-This variation of the moonsault side slam is performed while all three performers on the top turnbuckle.
-The wrestlers stand either side, slightly behind, and facing the front of a standing opponent, the wrestlers then reach under the near arms of the opponent, across the chest and under the opponent far arm, while placing their other hands on the back of the opponent to hold them in place.
+This variation of the moonsault side slam is performed while all three performers are on the top turnbuckle.
+The wrestlers stand either side, slightly behind, and facing the front of a standing opponent, the wrestlers then reach under the near arms of the opponent, across the chest and under the opponent's far arm, while placing their other hands on the back of the opponent to hold them in place.
 The wrestlers then perform a moonsault driving the opponent into the ground back-first in a side slam position.
 It can also be performed by one wrestler on two opponents at the same time.